 The curbless shower, covered in playful, geometric tile, also features Gessi products finished in black metal.
 The rain shower head, thermostatic two-way diverter, and hand shower set with a union and hook contrast starkly against the white Division 9 Collaborative Nouvel Décor tile.
 The white color brightens the shower space, and its black edges add definition and depth against the ‘Millennial Pink’ concrete floor by Concrete Collaborative.
 Flowing into the bathroom from the guest house’s “rec room,” the concrete floor has an industrial vibe that is warmed by its pink hue.
 The concrete also allows for the curbless transition from the main bathroom floor into the shower.

 The glamour doesn’t end with the bold yet soft pink concrete.
 On the wall above the vanity is the Arterior Lianna mirror, centered between two Urban Electric Punch sconces.
 The scones bring another subtle touch of old Hollywood to the space, but still provide a modern edge.
 Artieror’s Lianna mirror “plays on the geometry of the shower tile while striking a balance between masculine and feminine shapes.”

 To make the guest bathroom feel more expansive, Gabrielle added a floating toilet, specifically Duravit’s HappyD2 wall-hung toilet.
 It’s also important to note that the brushed black metal on the faucet and shower fixtures contrasts with the toilet, tile, floor and vanity countertop, perfectly capturing the contrast between, and simultaneous melding of the masculine and the feminine.

-A huge thank you to Michael for a wonderful Inspiration Board.
-You can check out more of Michael’s amazing work on Instagram at @MichaelBarnum and at Houzz, and be on the lookout for more Designer Inspiration Boards!
+A huge thank you to Gabrielle for her wonderful Inspiration Board.
+You can check out more of Gabrielle’s amazing work on Instagram at @ElevenInteriors and at ElevenInteriors.com, and be on the lookout for more Designer Inspiration Boards!